MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -SendProtocolLogMaxAge
-!!!
-Exchange Server 2013

-The SendProtocolLogMaxAge parameter specifies the Send connector protocol log file maximum age.
-Log files older than the specified value are deleted.
-The default value is 30 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to specify 25 days for this parameter, use 25.00:00:00.
-The valid input range for this parameter is from 00:00:00 through 24855.03:14:07.
-Setting the value of the SendProtocolLogMaxAge parameter to 00:00:00 prevents the automatic removal of Send connector protocol log files because of their age.

-!!!
-Exchange Server 2016

 The SendProtocolLogMaxAge parameter specifies the maximum age of a protocol log file for the implicit and invisible intra-organization Send connector in the Mailbox Transport Submission service.
 Log files that are older than the specified value are automatically deleted.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.